 And keep in mind that the employee pension contributions you need to make to your employees’ pension funds goes from 2 per cent to 3 per cent from April.

 3. Are there any more changes to the dividend allowance?

 The good news is that the government has made no further changes to the dividend allowance for 2019-20 – it remains at £2,000.

-But a cut to the dividend allowance was a headline change for the self-employed in 2018-19.
-So when it comes to filing your online Self Assessment tax return for 2018-19 in January 2020, you’ll receive the new, lower £2,000 dividend allowance.
+A cut to the dividend allowance was a headline change for the self-employed in 2018-19.
+So taxpayers filing an online Self Assessment tax return for 2018-19 in January 2020 will receive the £2,000 dividend allowance.